holmdk/holmdk.github.io/_posts/2018-01-01-deep_learning_small_data.md

 The key hypothesis of the paper is; _"overparameterized model architectures seem to maintain their relative ranking in terms of generalization performance, when trained on arbitrarily small subsets of the training set"_.
 They call this observation the ranking-hypothesis.
 Layman terms: Lets say we have 10 models to choose from, numbered from 1 to 10.
 We take a subset of our training data corresponding to 10% and find that model 6 is the best, followed by 4, then 3, and so on..
 **The ranking hypothesis postulates, that as we gradually increase the subset percentage from 10% subset all the way up to 100%, we should obtain the exact same ordering of optimal models.** If this hypothesis is true, we can essentially perform model selection and hyperparamteter tuning on a small subset of the original data to the added benefit of much faster convergence.
 If this was not controversial enough, the authors even take it one step further as they found some experiments where training on small datasets led to more robust model selection (less variance), which certainly seem counterintuitive given that we would expect relatively more noise for smaller datasets.

-The final proposal is the usage of something called softmax-temperature, which should (in theory) yield more generalizeable and well-behaved results after being calbirated on a small held-out dataset compared to classical cross-entropy.
+The final proposal is the usage of something called softmax-temperature, which should (in theory) yield more generalizeable and well-behaved results compared to classical cross-entropy after being calibrated on a small held-out dataset, especially relevant for overparameterized neural networks.
 As a rough analogy, you can think of this as providing less "false negatives" regarding the number of overfitting cases.

+The softmax temperature works as follows;

+1. We define a held-out calibration dataset, C
+2. We combine regular gradient descent on the training set with gradient descent on C

+That wraps up the novelty proposed in the paper, and we will now turn to the experimental setting.

+# Experiments
+We start by briefly introducing the experimental details, which are all based on the original paper;

+- Split of 90%/10% for the training and calibration sets, respectively
+- Random sampling (as balanced subset sampling did not provide any added benefit according to the paper)

-# MNIST Experiment
+## MNIST

+We start by replicating the paper's study on MNIST, before moving on with the imbalanced dataset experiment.
+This is not meant to disprove any of the claims in the paper, but  simply to ensure we have replicated their experimental setup succesfully.

+Like in the paper, we implement MLPs of varying width and depth, dropout (not) included, and a few CNN's architectures.

+## Imbalanced Dataset
-After that, we will conduct a few experiments of our own, specifically in the setting of imbalanced datasets, which is not included in the actual paper and could be a setting where the tested hypothesis does not hold true.
+We will now conduct an experiment for the case of imbalanced datasets, which is not included in the actual paper, as it could be a setting where the tested hypothesis does not hold true.

-# Imbalanced Datasets Experiment